yomura-yomura/standard_fit/README.rst

       - .. image:: ./fs_lasso.png

-Note that error values cannot be calculated in linear regression with LASSO regularization
+Note that error values cannot be calculated in linear regression with LASSO regularization.

 Nonlinear Regression